antonio7129/mangakakalot_downloader/README.md

 ## Usage

-The application can be used via both a Command-Line Interface (CLI) and a Graphical User Interface (GUI).
+After completing the installation steps and activating your virtual environment, ensure your current working directory is the root of the cloned repository (`mangakakalot`).
+From this directory, you can run the application using either the Command-Line Interface (CLI) or the Graphical User Interface (GUI).

 ### Command-Line Interface (CLI)